-To minimise the amount of movement of the timber once installed, the lining boards should be installed at or slightly below, the prevailing relative humidity (equilibrium moisture content) of the room in which it is to be installed.
+To minimise the movement of the timber once installed, the lining boards should be installed at, or slightly below, the prevailing relative humidity (equilibrium moisture content - EMC) of the room in which it is to be installed.

-Store the lining boards in the space or room condition where it will be installed for as long as practical.
+Store the lining boards in the space or room condition where they will be installed for as long as practical.
 This will stabilise the moisture content of the timber to the ambient conditions.

-The length of time required to stabilise the timber is dependent on the difference between conditions.
-This will take between 48hrs and to at least two weeks.
-Keep the timber supported and protected from drying effect of direct sunlight and high drafts during acclimatisation.
+The time required to stabilise the timber depends on the difference between conditions.
+This will take between 48 hours and at least two weeks.
+Keep the timber supported and protected from the drying effect of direct sunlight and high drafts during acclimatisation.